Once you start eating better, you start feeling better. Try munching on these satisfying beauty bites:

 My Chunky Pineapple Cream Cup: Combine 1/2 cup of plain non-fat Greek Yogurt (I love Chobani), 1/2 cup of pineapple and 1 tablespoon of stevia.
 Pineapples contain specific enzymes that improve skin hydration, decrease fine lines and give you an overall smoother complexion.
 These enzymes also help fight off damaging free radicals that contribute to aging.
 The protein in the Greek yogurt will make this a smart snack because it will keep you more full for a longer amount of time (not to mention, give it a richer creamier taste).
 The healthy carbohydrates from the fruit will keep you energized until your next meal (for another healthy parfait option check out my Eat Yourself Gorgeous pumpkin parfait video here).

 Get creative!
 If the concept of putting together a smart snack is overwhelming find simple options that work for you in your life.
 Nourish yourself from the inside out and be selfish.
 Find time to make your health a priority.

-As always, focus on progress, not perfection & do YOU
+As always, focus on progress, not perfection

 A cause that is very dear to my heart is the National Multiple Sclerosis Society.
 I have formed a team in honor of my grandmother, Dr. Lailee Bakhtiar, who passed away after a 21 year battle with the disease.
 You can learn more about my team here.